-Indicator 3.1.1 Level of soil disturbance Indicator Statement(s) 3.1.1 - Percent of harvested blocks meeting soil disturbance objectives identified in plans Element(s) 3.1 Soil Quality and Quant ity Value(s) and Objective(s) Value 3.1: Soil distribution and productivity.
-Objective 3.1: Maintain a natural balance (distribution), dynamic cycles, and productivity.
-Description and Background The objectives of soil conservation under British Columbia's Forest and Range Practices Act (FRPA) includes: Limiting the extent of soil disturbance caused by harvesting and silviculture activities that negatively affect the physical, chemical and biological properties of soil; and Conducting forest practices in a manner that addresses the inherent sensitivity of a site to soil degrading processes to minimize soil disturbance, landslides, soil erosion and sediment delivery to streams.
-The objective of placing limits on the amount of soil disturbance allowed within the "Net Area to be Reforested" (NAR) is to ensure that site productivity is maintained and that impacts to other resource values are prevented or mitigated.
-Net Area to be Reforested (NAR) is defined as the area which the licensees are legally obligated to regenerate to free growing status (i.e. gross harvest area minus deletions for roads, landing, gravel pit, wildlife tree patches, etc.).
-Harvesting and silviculture activities must be carried out such that the total amount of soil disturbance at any time during operations does not exceed the specified maximum (BCMOF 2001).
-Objectives set by the provincial government for soils as well as associated practice requirements specific to soil disturbance limits, are outlined in the Forest Planning and Practices Regulation (FPPR).
-Soil Disturbance types and related categories is a general term and can include temporary access structures, corduroyed trails, compacted areas and dispersed disturbance (dispersed trails, gouges, and scalps).
-Soil disturbance can have positive (mineral soil exposure for seed germination) or negative (soil compaction) impacts.
-Managing the detrimental soil disturbance levels will help to retain the productive capacity of ecosystems.
-Soil compaction, displacement and erosion are components of potentially detrimental soil disturbance.
-These targets seek to manage soil disturbance levels caused by harvesting and silviculture operations.
+15 - Soil Distu irbance Indicator Statement(s) 15 - Percent of harvested blocks meeting soil disturbance objectives identified in plans Target 100% of blocks meet soil disturbance objectives.
+Basis for Target Maintenance of site productivity is a core prerequisite for achieving sustainability.
+Managing the area of detrimental soil disturbance will help to retain the productive capacity of the land base.
+Variance 0% Description and Background The objectives of soil conservation under British Columbia's Forest and Range Practices Act (FRPA) includes: Limiting the extent of soil disturbance caused by harvesting and silviculture activities that negatively affect the physical, chemical and biological properties of soil; and Conducting forest practices in a manner that addresses the inherent sensitivity of a site to soil degrading processes to minimize soil disturbance, landslides, soil erosion and sediment delivery to streams. allowed within the "Net y is maintained and that et Area to be Reforested ted to regenerate to free anding, gravel pit, wildlife carried out such that the s not exceed the specified ment for soils as well as are outlined in the Forest Planning and Practices Regulation (FPPR).
+Soil Disturbance types and related categories is a general term and can include ter access structures, corduroyed trails, compacted areas and dispersed disturbance (di trails, gouges, and scalps).
+Soil disturbance can have positive (mineral soil exposure f germination) or negative (soil compaction) impacts.
+Managing the detrimen disturbance levels will help to retain the productive capacity of ecosystems.
+Soil com displacement and erosion are components of potentially detrimental soil disturbance targets seek to manage soil disturbance levels caused by harvesting and silv operations.
 Strategy Prior to harvest commencement, field data is collected to assess slopes, soil textures, soil moisture regimes, and organic matter content for soils within a block.
 This information is then used for the identification and delineation of allowable levels of soil disturbance within the block net area to reforest for harvesting and silviculture activities.
 Soil disturbance objectives are written into plans by committing to the maximum planned levels of soil disturbance for standard units and roadside work areas.
 Harvest operations are conducted in a way, and during times of the year, that ensures commitments can be achieved.
 Post harvest evaluations and other inspections assess compliance with soil disturbance limits identified in plans.
-Current Status The following table shows the status for the percent of harvested blocks meeting legal soil disturbance objectives.
-2012/13 2013/14 98.5% 100%
+Current Status The following table shows the status for the percent of harvested blocks meeting legal so disturbance objectives.
+2012/13 2012/14 2012/15 2013/14